basp/notes/identity-server.md

 * There's no starter template for OWIN in Visual Studio 2017 Community.
 But an empty ASP.NET template will do.
 Setting up the `Program.cs` and `Startup.cs` classes is pretty easy and for an **Identity Server** endpoint you don't need much except the `Microsoft.OWIN.Host.SystemWeb` and `IdentityServer3` NuGet packages.
-* When you stumble into opaque `500` errors originating from inside the identity  endpoint (the IdentityServer component) make sure to configure a logger (the **Serilog.Sinks.Trace** sink works nice enough for simple debugging purposes). to see what *exactly* the error is.
+* When you stumble into opaque `500` errors originating from inside the identity  endpoint (the IdentityServer OWIN component) make sure to configure a logger (the **Serilog.Sinks.Trace** sink works nice enough for simple debugging purposes). to see what *exactly* the error is.
 * Store client secrets server side using `new Secret("somesecret".Sha256())` (or `.Sha512()`) and not in plain text (e.g. `new Secret("somesecretinplainsight")`).
 If you don't do this, you'll probably run into `invalid_client` error responses.